tushar-sharma/tushar-sharma.github.io/_posts/2025-04-17-building-reactive-file-upload-spring-boot-webflux-swagger.md

 ---

-This solution implements a reactive REST API for handling multiple file uploads using.<!-- truncate_here -->
+How do you upload multiple PDF file in reactive REST API?.<!-- truncate_here -->

+How do you upload multiple PDF file in reactive REST API?

 ## Project Overview

-This solution implements a reactive REST API for handling multiple file uploads using:
 - Spring Boot WebFlux (Reactive Web)
 - SpringDoc OpenAPI 3 documentation
 - Project Reactor